Select Page

 1. Batch Picking

-How It Works: Batch picking typically involves grouping orders that contain the same items, allowing pickers to collect all of these items in one trip to a location.
+How it works: Batch picking typically involves grouping orders that contain the same items, allowing pickers to collect all of these items in one trip to a location.
 One variation of this is ‘single item batch picking,’ where pickers gather all orders that consist of just one item at a time.
 This method reduces repeated travel and can improve efficiency by streamlining the picking process.

 Benefits